Orakei Gin Distillery

 It took about an hour to get the steam up to temperature in the morning.
 Mechanical failures were regular in the bottling lines.
 About 80-100 staff were on site, most of whom arrived by train.

 There was a chemist onsite in the Lab, which was downstairs with the head distiller’s office.
-The stills would be polished as copper would brighten up with phosphorous from coca cola.
+The stills would be polished as copper would brighten up with phosphorous from Coca-Cola.
 There was no air conditioning, only overhead fans.
 The boiler room was downstairs by the storage room.

 A grain distillery was also set up on the corner of Khyber Pass and Mountain Rd.
 It would supply alcohol to three rectifying, compounding and bottling plants in Orakei Rd, Te Atatu and Mountain Road, producing gin, vodka and whisky.

-All the 30,000 gallons of the base spirit which left the Khyber Pass plant every month went out in sealed tankers.
+All the 30,000 gallons of the base spirit that left the Khyber Pass plant every month went out in sealed tankers.
 The seals had to be broken by a Customs officer at the re-distilling and bottling plants.

 Duty from locally made spirits brought in $7.6 million in 1971.
-It’s likely that Ron Dyer and the team based at Orakei were the most profitable civil servants in New Zealand.
-[3]
+It’s likely that Ron Dyer and the team based at Orakei were the most profitable civil servants in New Zealand. [iii]

 The Te Atatu and Orakei distilleries were closed in 1992 and production moved to Edgecumbe.
 Guinness had bought Gordon’s Gin and wanted to close the NZ operation after import duties were removed by the Labour Government in the 1980s.